Millennium site: County millennium sites

 The point of departure for the Ministry of Culture, which was behind the concept of the millennium sites, was that there should be a millennium site in each county, and that these should be designated by 2005.
 The millennium sites were also seen as connected with the centennial of the 1905 dissolution of the union between Norway and Sweden.

 The goal of the county millennium sites is to contribute to taking care of edifices, institutions, cultural environments, natural areas, and so on of great historical, cultural, and environmental value and marking them in a special way.
 The millennium sites were to have a national cultural and environmental significance that goes beyond the individual county.
 This goal was to say something about what makes a place a millennium site in the county, and why it was desired to give this place that status.
 The guidelines for selecting the county millennium sites were determined by the Ministry of Culture, and government support was provided for the millennium sites.

 It was a condition for the county millennium sites that they should have some significance for the entire nation.
-For example, the royal seat of Avaldsnes in Rogaland at the Nordvegen History Center marks Harald Fairhair's gathering of the smaller chiefdoms and petty kingdoms into one kingdom.
-The Eidsvoll 1814 Political Center in Eidsvoll in Akershus marks democratic governance in the country.
-Sites such as Avaldsnes, Eidsvoll, and the Petter Dass Museum in Alstahaug are county millennium sites because they have significance beyond the local community and the county where they are located.
+For example, the royal seat of Avaldsnes in Rogaland county at the Nordvegen History Center marks Harald Fairhair's gathering of the smaller chiefdoms and petty kingdoms into one kingdom.
+The Eidsvoll 1814 Political Center in Eidsvoll Municipality in Akershus county marks democratic governance in the country.
+Sites such as Avaldsnes, Eidsvoll, and the Petter Dass Museum in Alstahaug Municipality are county millennium sites because they have significance beyond the local community and the county where they are located.
 People from all parts of the country recall details from historical times that create associations of something in common transcending the individual county when such places are mentioned.

 The state emphasized two main measures in its goal for the millennium sites: conservation and marking.
 Conservation involves setting up buildings and cultural landscapes, making improvements, and making the site easily accessible to the public.
 The millennium sites should also be physically marked, such as with a plaque, sculpture, or building.
 Other marking methods could include activities and events.